xrcouture/interoperability/APIdocs.md

 ---

+## Who can use this API

+  Any Metaverse / Web2 platform that want to support interoperable digital fashion assets can start using this API.
+You can straightaway use this api, if your wearables 3d specifications matches any of the above supported platform.
+If not, we can customize the 3d files for your specifications

+## Supported integrations
+  There are two ways by which the metaverse platforms can integrate their platform with XRC
+  - REST API (Web2 and Web3)
+  - Unity SDK

 ## REST API

   The platforms will be provided with a REST API and these platforms can use it to retrieve the wearables/digital fashion asset and show it in their own marketplace or under users profile in the metaverse.
 We are also working on a Unity based SDK that can be directly integrated within the environment